Mortimer333/Dito/README.md

   }
 ```

 As you can see we are checking if `$output` variable has attribute to call emit on (`$output?.change`).
-Script automatically detects when output was set and creates/replace attribute to the one containing emit method.
+The script automatically detects when output was set and creates/replace attribute to the one containing emit method.
 So creation of output actually comes from parent and not from child.

 Variable changed inside `output` will be replaced in real `$` - see "Weird behaviour" for more info.

 ### Binds
-Value when changed updates across all binded parents and children.
-It will always have the same value across all binded instances and will appear the same in all templates.
-It syntax is similar but completly different then other special actions: start with `@b:` then name of attribute to bind in child and in value only place name of variable you want to bind in parent - nothing else:
+Value when changed updates across all bound parents and children.
+It will always have the same value across all bound instances and will appear the same in all templates.
+It syntax is similar but completely different from other special actions: start with `@b:` then name of attribute to bind in child and in value only place name of variable you want to bind in parent - nothing else:
 ```js
 <element-two @b:twoBind="oneBind"></element-two>
 ```
 Now when `twoBind` is updated `oneBind` will be updated and when `oneBind` changes `twoBind` will also change.
-Remember that this will make rerender all of the binded components which might be performance issue when wrongly implemented.
+Remember that this will make re-render all the bound components which might be performance issue when wrongly implemented.

-#### Nativ tags
+#### Native tags
-You can bind values on native tags like `input`.
-It extremly usefull when used on `value`:
+You can bind values to native tags like `input`.
+It is extremely useful when used on `value`:
 ```js
 <input @b:value="inputValue">
 ```
-**!IMPORTANT**: update happenes on `change` event which is triggered mostly on `focusout` when using inputs.
+**!IMPORTANT**: update happens on `change` event which is triggered mostly on `focusout` when using inputs.

 ## Injected HTML
 You can inject HTML to the components and decide where to use it inside the template with `$inject` special variable: